 Just make the rice

 A Zen Buddhist teaching tells us that when we make the rice, we should make it the best we can, fully engaging ourselves in the job.
-There is no higher or lower or should or could – there is just making the rice.
-Without judgment or the weight of expectations.
+There is no higher or lower or should or could — there is just making the rice.
+Without being judged by your job or the weight of expectations.

 Whatever we choose, we are enriched when we do it the best we can.
 Whether it’s helping heal a sick child or helping a customer learn to use their new cell phone.
 But if we let how others see us affect how we see ourselves, we are not just making the rice anymore.
 We’re letting layers of judgment — our own and others — get in the way.